Medina

 Residential development activity is lower than average in Medina according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Medina recorded approximately 4 residential properties granted approval annually.
-Over the past 5 financial years, from FY21 to FY25, around 20 homes were approved, with another 4 approved so far in FY26.
-On average, about 2.5 people moved to the area per new home constructed over these years, indicating healthy demand which may support property values.
+AreaSearch analysis of ABS building approval numbers from statistical area data indicates Medina has recorded approximately 4 residential properties granted approval annually.
+Over the past 5 financial years, between FY21 and FY25, around 20 homes were approved, with a further 4 approved so far in FY26.
+This suggests an average of 2.5 people moving to the area per new home constructed over these years, indicating healthy demand which may support property values.

-New homes are being built at an average expected construction cost of $353,000, higher than regional norms, reflecting quality-focused development.
-This financial year has seen $2.7 million in commercial approvals, demonstrating the area's primarily residential nature.
-Compared to Greater Perth, Medina shows substantially reduced construction, 89.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
+New homes are being built at an average expected construction cost value of $353,000, somewhat higher than regional norms, reflecting quality-focused development.
+There have been $2.7 million in commercial approvals this financial year, demonstrating the area's primarily residential nature.
+Compared to Greater Perth, Medina shows substantially reduced construction activity, with 89.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
 This is also below national averages, reflecting the area's maturity and possible planning constraints.
-Recent development has comprised entirely of standalone homes, preserving the area's low density nature with detached housing attracting space-seeking buyers.
+Recent development has been entirely comprised of standalone homes, preserving the area's low density nature and attracting space-seeking buyers.

 The estimated count of 594 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Future projections estimate Medina adding 301 residents by 2041.
+Future projections show Medina adding 300 residents by 2041, from the latest AreaSearch quarterly estimate.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development